Download and use our free 4-5-4 calendars to compare year-over-year retail sales. Read more about how to use them in our guide below.

-A 4-5-4 calendar is a type of retail calendar that allows businesses to accurately compare sales figures between years on a granular level by starting the fiscal year in February and dividing the year into months of four weeks, five weeks, and four weeks, with each week starting on Sunday and ending on Saturday.
+A 4-5-4 calendar is a retail calendar that helps businesses accurately compare sales figures between years on a granular level by starting the fiscal year in February and dividing the year into months of 4 weeks, 5 weeks, and 4 weeks, with each week starting on Sunday and ending on Saturday.

 Understanding the 4-5-4 Structure

 The 4-5-4 retail calendar is an essential tool for retailers aiming to track and compare their sales performance accurately.
-Here’s a basic guide on how to use a 4-5-4 retail calendar:
+Here’s a basic guide on how to use a retail federation calendar:

 The most common use of the 4-5-4 calendar is comparing sales between years, as 4-5-4 calendars allow you to compare your business’ sales performance accurately on a variety of levels, from annual down to daily sales.